yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 		}
 	}
 }
 ```

 - Login to your ISC tenant as an Admin
 - Navigate to Admin -> Workflows -> New Workflow -> Upload File
-- Upload the workflow json file then click on "Continue to Build"
+- Upload the workflow JSON file, then click on "Continue to Build"
 - In the builder click on External Trigger node -> + New Access Token
-- Save the client ID, client secrete as you will need them to later in the SailPoint ISC extention
+- Save the client ID, client secret as you will need them to later in the SailPoint ISC extension
-- Click on the "Send Reminder Notification" node to modify or update the notification template.
+- Click on the "Send Reminder Notification" node to update the notification template.
-- Save the workfolw and enable it
+- Save the workflow and enable it

-The external json trigger is:
+The external JSON trigger is:

 ```
 {
+  input:
-                    input: {
+    {
       reviewerName: reviewerName,
       reviewerId: reviewerId,
       reviewerEmail: reviewerEmail,
       campaignName: campaignName,
       completedDecisions: completedDecisions,
       totalDecisions: totalDecisions,
       pendingItems: pendingItems,
       completedIdentities: completedIdentities,
       totalIdentities: totalIdentities,
       pendingIdentities: pendingIdentities,
       dueDate: certificationDueDate
     }
 }
 ```